-A validator that raises a TypeError if the initializer is called with a wrong type for this particular attribute (checks are performed using isinstance()).
+A validator that raises a TypeError if the initializer is called with a wrong type for this particular attribute (checks are performed using isinstance() therefore it's also valid to pass a tuple of types).

-Parameters type (type) - The type to check for.
+Parameters type (type or tuple of types) - The type to check for.

-The TypeError is raised with a human readable error message, the attribute (of type attr.Attribute), the expected type and the value it got.
+The TypeError is raised with a human readable error message, the attribute (of type attr.Attribute), the expected type, and the value it got.